 Downloading translations to a file

 To save the strings to your computer in one of the supported file formats, use the Export functionality.
-In Advanced Options, you can filter specific groups of strings and to edit the filename.
+In Advanced Options, you can filter specific groups of strings and edit the filename.

 Uploading translations from a file